fortinog/fortinog.github.io/_pages/about.md

   - /about.html
 ---

 I am a 5th year graduate student in the Department of Applied Mathematics at the University of Colorado Boulder.
-I work with Dr. Daniel Appelö and am a member of the [High Order Group](https://sites.google.com/colorado.edu/appelo/).
+I work with Dr. Daniel Appelö (now at MSU) and am a member of the [High Order Group](https://sites.google.com/msu.edu/danielappelo).

 ## Research Interests